kshvmdn/brampton-transit-api/README.md

 # NextRide Brampton Transit API
 A full-featured web API for Brampton Transit services.
-As it stands, it must be self-hosted.
+As it stands, it requires self-hosting.
 See below for instructions on usage.

 ## Usage